HiltonRoscoe/MDReportExtensions/README.md

 ## Creating the JAR

 Maven is required.

+Be sure to set the `project.magicDrawPath` property to the absolute path of the `reportwizard/lib` directory.

 Run the following command

 ```sh
 mvn package